risakatelynt/StudyBuddy/README.md

 3. Add a new course by providing a description, notes, and images.
 4. Rate and review courses that you have learned.
 5. View detailed information about a specific course, including its ratings and reviews.
-6. Search for courses based on keywords or filter courses by categories, subjects, or other criteria.
+6. Search for courses based on keywords.
-7. Interact with other users by commenting on their course reviews.
-8. Edit or delete your own courses, ratings, and reviews.
+7. Edit or delete your own courses, ratings, and reviews.
-9. Stay updated with the latest courses and reviews through notifications or email subscriptions.
-10. Log out from the application when done.
+8. Log out from the application when done.